Bannu Cantonment attack

 On 15 July 2024, before dawn, the Bannu Cantonment in Khyber-Pakhtunkhwa, Pakistan, was targeted by ten militants from the Hafiz Gul Bahadur group of the Pakistani Taliban, based in Afghanistan.
-The militants attempted to breach the cantonment's defenses but were repelled by the Pakistan Armed Forces.
+The militants attempted to breach the cantonment's defenses but were repelled by security forces.
 In retaliation, the militants detonated a vehicle filled with explosives against the cantonment's boundary wall, causing a section of it to collapse and inflicting damage on the nearby infrastructure.
 The attack resulted in the killing of eight soldiers and injuries to over 141 others including, seven civilians who were also injured in the crossfire.
-Despite the initial breach, the security forces swiftly responded, neutralizing all ten attackers.
+Security forces responded following the initial breach, killing all ten attackers.

 Casualties

 The explosion caused a section of the wall to collapse and inflicted damage on the nearby infrastructure.
-Eight soldiers of the Pakistan Army killed in the incident.
+Eight soldiers of the Pakistan Army and ten militants were killed in the attack.

 Counter-attack

 The security forces swiftly responded to the attack, resulting in the neutralization of all ten militants.
 Military helicopters were dispatched to the region and ground troops were also deployed in the region.
 A military operation is being conducted in the area by Pakistan Army.
-Special Service Group was also deployed in the area.